Research Paper By Elena Kaplun

 Stage 3: Result tracking (Action)

 After defining the actions around the conversation above, the client walks away and implements those.
-A key component is the client’s own observation, keeping track of those in a journal and awareness around problems he counters during the implementation.
-The client will meet the coach once or twice a week, to track back on the actions and help client progress by acknowledging achievements and positively confronting when objectives were are not met.
-At the same time, this will be a great opportunity for exploring re-occurring patterns of behavior, underlying believes, confidence, perspectives and many other coaching areas.
+A key component is the client’s observation, keeping track of those in a journal, and awareness around problems he counters during the implementation.
+The client will meet the coach once or twice a week, to track back on the actions and help the client progress by acknowledging achievements and positively confronting when objectives were are not met.
+At the same time, this will be a great opportunity for exploring re-occurring patterns of behavior, underlying beliefs, confidence, perspectives, and many other coaching areas.
 This will bring new aspects to life, which are important for the success of the development process.

 Stage 4: Adjustment of development and growth (Re-evaluation)

-Therefore, those new discoveries and insights have to be reflect back into the plan and adjustment will be required.
-It is essential to communicate to the client that adjusting the plan is not a set back, it is part of the process to re-evaluate to information and track it back in since with every step, a larger awareness will be developed which can then be utilized in the development plan triggering further actions.
+Therefore, those discoveries and insights have to be reflected in the plan and adjustments will be required.
+It is essential to communicate to the client that adjusting the plan is not a setback, it is part of the process to re-evaluate to information and track it back in since with every step, a larger awareness will be developed which can then be utilized in the development plan triggering further actions.
 “Why does improving an emotional intelligence competence take months rather than days?
 Because the emotional centers of the brain, not just the neocortex, are involved.
 The neocortex, the thinking brain that learns technical skills and purely cognitive abilities, gains knowledge very quickly, but the emotional brain does not.
-To master a new behavior, the emotional centers need repetition and practice.
+To master a new behavior, emotional centers need repetition and practice.
 Improving your emotional intelligence, then, is akin to changing your habits.
-Brain circuits that carry leadership habits have to unlearn the old ones and replace them with the new.
+Brain circuits that carry leadership habits have to unlearn the old ones and replace them with the new ones.
 The more often a behavioral sequence is repeated, the stronger the underlying brain circuits become.
 At some point, the new neural pathways become the brain’s default option.”
 (Goleman, 2014)

 How to master leadership styles?